aspiers/openstack-summit-2016-austin-project-creation/markdown/life-after-creating-your-project.md

 </figure>

 Note:
-- channel is pointless if noone uses it
+- In OpenStack, IRC and mailing lists are focal point of daily collaboration.
-- idle on channel, make sure questions are going answered
+- At first your project may be "quiet", so watch the channel carefully and make sure questions are going answered.

 <!-- .slide: data-state="normal" id="gerritbot" data-timing="30" -->